Article Translations: (Spanish)

 Once you have a certificate from your doctor that you've had all your shots, keep it filed away so you can find it easily later.
 If you plan to go to college, you will need to show proof that you've had a condition or been immunized.
 Some jobs also require proof of immunization — for example, if you are working or volunteering in a hospital.

-Since some teens may have missed getting certain shots, this is one of those times when you need to take charge of your health: Bring up the subject of immunization when you see your doctor and ask if you've had all the recommended vaccinations (not easy, we know — but necessary!).
+Because some teens may have missed getting certain shots, this is one of those times when you need to take charge of your health: Bring up the subject of immunization when you see your doctor and ask if you've had all the recommended vaccinations (not easy, we know — but necessary!).

 Are Vaccinations Safe?